By The Coach, Contributing Editor

-Continue reading Gun control efforts are not over
+Continue reading Gun Control?

 This post was originally published back in July of 2012.
 It can be seen HERE in its original format.

 I was recently contacted by the folks at SoloStove.com about testing out one of their Solo Backpacking Stoves.
 Of course I said “Yes!” and within days arrived at my door was a small cardboard box containing the stove.

 Just picked up a Magpul MBUS Rear Site for my new AR.
 Hoping to do some testing this weekend.
 Going to mount an optic but of course need open sites just in case.
 Something interesting about this build?
 Less than $500 total.
 Full report coming soon and that’s all the info your going to get!

 The terrorist attack in Paris is another example of radical Islam allowed to grow